Checkpoint inhibitor: Adverse effects

 Immune-related adverse events may be caused by checkpoint inhibitors.
 Altering checkpoint inhibition can have diverse effects on most organ systems of the body.
 Colitis (inflammation of the colon) occurs commonly.
 The precise mechanism is unknown, but differs in some respects based on the molecule targeted.
 Thyroiditis with resulting hypothyroidism is a common Immune-related adverse event especially with use of combinations of different ICIs.
 The underlying mechanism of ICI induced thyroiditis may differ from other forms of thyroiditis.
 Hypophysitis seems to be more specific to CTLA-4 inhibitors.
 Infusion of checkpoint inhibitors has also been associated with acute seronegative myasthenia gravis.
 A lower incidence of hypothyroidism was observed in a trial of combined B cell depletion and immune checkpoint inhibitor treatment compared with studies of immune checkpoint inhibitor monotherapy.
 This holds promise for combining check point inhibitor therapy with immunosuppressive drugs to achieve anti-cancer effects with less toxicity.

 Studies are beginning to show that intrinsic factors, such as species of the genus Bacteroides that inhabit the gut microbiome prospectively modify risk of developing immune related adverse events.
 Further evidence of this can be found in patients that saw reversal of immune toxicity following fecal microbiome transplant from healthy donors.

+Severe immune-related adverse events do not spontaneously subside and (with some exceptions) require immunosuppressive treatment.
+High-dose corticosteroids are usually used in first-line therapy, while selective immunosuppression may be required in steroid-resistant toxicities.
+Biomarkers for prediction of steroid resistance are topic of research.
+Enhanced type 1/type 17 immune responses may be associated with immune-related adverse events that do not respond to corticosteroids.